Batuhanyldirim/dormApi/README.md

 Backend API for Mobile Dating App

 # Description
-This project is the backend API for a mobile dating app that performs all necessary operations, such as user authentication, data storage, and matching algorithms.

-# Technologies Used
-Language: [language name and version]
-Framework: [framework name and version]
-Database: [database name and version]
+This is a mobile app back end for event based dating app.
+Only university students can register to app and create their profiles.